The Debt Avalanche… the name just sounds awesome, right?

 - Get on a budget. – For the best results, it’s important to know how much money you already have coming in and going out each month.
 That means, you need to get on a budget.
 A budget is simply a plan for what you want your money to do each month.
 By creating a budget, you’ll know exactly how much extra money you have available to destroy your debt quickly.

 - Create an emergency fund. – When your budget doesn’t work, it’s usually because you failed to plan for emergencies.
 We all know that things come up, so why not be prepared.
 Starting an emergency fund is like buying an insurance policy on your budget.
 So, when the car breaks down or the water heater goes out, you’ve got the money to fix it.
 Start by saving $1,000.
 Once you’re debt-free, increase your buffer so you have 3 to 6 month’s worth of expenses.
-A free online checking account like this works great for efunds!
+An online savings account like this works great for efunds… plus, you might earn more than 100x the interest you earn on your current account.

 - Make debt repayment a priority. – Sometimes we say that we want to get better with our money, but our actions say otherwise.
 In order to destroy your debt quickly, you need to make it a priority.
 The reason the debt avalanche works so well is because it’s designed to pay this shit off STAT!
 Don’t get in your own way.
 Commit to the process and pay it off now.